 As part of Danaher, the Company is dependent upon Danaher for all of its working capital and financing requirements as Danaher uses a centralized approach to cash management and financing of its operations.
-Financial transactions relating to the Company are accounted for through the Net parent investment account of the Company.
-Accordingly, none of Danaher's cash, cash equivalents or debt at the corporate level has been assigned to the Company in its Combined Financial Statements.
-During the years ended December 31, 2015, 2014 and 2013, the Company generated sufficient cash from operating activities to fund its operating and investing activities.
+Financial transactions relating to the Company are accounted for through the Net Parent investment account of the Company.
+Accordingly, none of Danaher's cash, cash equivalents or debt at the corporate level has been assigned to the Company in its combined financial statements.
+During the years ended December 31, 2015, 2014 and 2013, and the three months ended April 1, 2016 and April 3, 2015, the Company generated sufficient cash from operating activities to fund its operating and investing activities.
 Management assesses the Company's liquidity in terms of its ability to generate cash to fund its operating and investing activities.
 The Company continues to generate substantial cash from operating activities and believes that its operating cash flow and other sources of liquidity will be sufficient to allow it to continue investing in existing businesses, consummating strategic acquisitions and managing its capital structure on a short and long-term basis.
+Prior to the separation and distribution, Fortive expects it will issue senior unsecured notes in multiple tranches with terms and maturities to be determined, enter into a credit agreement with a syndicate of banks providing for a three-year \$500 million senior Term Loan Facility and a five-year \$1.5 billion senior Revolving Credit Facility and issue commercial paper supported by the Revolving Credit Facility.
+Fortive expects these financing activities to yield proceeds of approximately \$3.25 billion, of which approximately \$3.0 billion will be paid to Danaher as consideration for the contribution of assets to Fortive by Danaher in connection with the separation.
+See "Description of Material Indebtedness" and "Risk Factors -Risks Related to Fortive's Businesses" for more information.